Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Abstract

 \section{Abstract}

 Quantized neural networks (QNNs) are increasingly used for efficient deployment of deep learning models on resource-constrained platforms, such as mobile devices and edge computing systems.
 While quantization reduces model size and computational demands, its impact on adversarial robustness—especially against patch-based attacks—remains inadequately addressed.
 Patch-based attacks, characterized by localized, high-visibility perturbations, pose significant security risks due to their transferability and resilience.
 In this study, we systematically evaluate the vulnerability of QNNs to patch-based adversarial attacks across various quantization levels and architectures, focusing on factors that contribute to the robustness of these attacks.
-Through experiments analyzing feature representations, quantization strength, gradient alignment, and spatial sensitivity, we find that patch attacks consistently achieve high success rates across bitwidths and architectures, demonstrating significant transferability even in heavily quantized models.
 Contrary to the expectation that quantization might enhance adversarial defenses, our results show that QNNs remain highly susceptible to patch attacks due to the persistence of distinct, localized features within quantized representations.
-These findings underscore the need for quantization-aware defenses that address the specific challenges posed by patch-based attacks.
-Our work contributes to a deeper understanding of adversarial robustness in QNNs and aims to guide future research in developing secure, quantization-compatible defenses for real-world applications.
+To address this vulnerability, we propose Quantization-Aware Defense Training (QADT), a novel defense strategy that enhances QNN resilience by integrating adversarial patch augmentation and simulated quantized conditions during training.
+Our results demonstrate that QADT significantly improves the robustness of quantized models against patch-based attacks, reducing attack success rates by a substantial margin.
+These findings underscore the need for quantization-aware defenses that address the specific challenges posed by patch-based attacks and contribute to a deeper understanding of adversarial robustness in QNNs, guiding future research in developing secure, quantization-compatible defenses for real-world applications.